sutanmufti/geoserver-deployment/Readme.md

 terraform apply
 ```

-click yes.
-An IP Address will be printed out and `./ansible/inventory.ini` will be created.
-There is an IP Address which is the server's public ip address.
-We will use this to SSH and configure.
+Click Yes.
+An IP address will be displayed, and ./ansible/inventory.ini will be generated automatically.
+The printed IP address is the server's public address, which we will use for SSH access and configuration.

 Register the IP Address